MIT researchers say these are the unsafe businesses to avoid during COVID-19, and these are okay

 Want to know which businesses are safe to frequent during the coronavirus pandemic?
 Data crunchers at MIT analyzed 26 categories of businesses by a dozen metrics for necessity and crowdedness and determined which are most essential and safest, and vice versa.
 The insightful research aims to guide policymakers in choosing which commerce to reopen, and, as cases rise, which to close first or regulate.

 The study, in the Proceedings of the National Academy of Science, identifies the businesses that have the best overall risk-benefit profiles when weighing important factors such as essential value to shoppers and the economy, as well as relative risk of contracting COVID-19—or as one researcher put it, which businesses give us the most bang for our buck.
-At the top of the pile are banks, which are economically important yet uncrowded and visited infrequently, for short periods of time.
+At the top of the pile are banks, which are economically important yet uncrowded and visited infrequently and for short periods of time.

 Do it